sindresorhus/execa/readme.md

 Type: `string | Uint8Array | stream.Readable`

-Write some input to the child process' `stdin`.\
+Write some input to the child process' `stdin`.
-Streams are not allowed when using the [synchronous methods](#execasyncfile-arguments-options).

 See also the [`inputFile`](#inputfile) and [`stdin`](#stdin) options.